The Bennett Family Award for Collaboration in the Science of Wellness

 A Joint Initiative of the Global Wellness Summit (GWS) and the Bennett Family

-The Bennett Family Award for Collaboration in the Science of Wellness is being inaugurated in Tel Aviv, Israel, at the 2022 Global Wellness Summit in order to recognize individuals who are working to merge science and wellness for the advancement of human health.
+The Bennett Family Award for Collaboration in the Science of Wellness was recently inaugurated in Tel Aviv, Israel, at the 2022 Global Wellness Summit to recognize extraordinary individuals who are working to merge science and wellness for the advancement of human health.

 The Global Wellness Summit is an international organization that brings together leaders and visionaries to positively impact and shape the future of the global wellness industry.

 This award amplifies the Summit’s mission and shares its objectives:

 - To share, disseminate and showcase the work of important innovators